Vincent Favrat

 The misallocation manifests in pension funds « building up piles of money and basically powering the US economy, the big techs of California.
 That means the money of all of you goes to power Meta and SpaceX and so on. » This creates a strategic vulnerability where European wealth finances American technological dominance.

-The Scaling Vision: Network of Micro Factories
+The Scaling Vision: Network of Modular Micro Factories

 Favrat's ultimate vision transcends single facility deployment. « Can we do a blueprint of this technology here and then scale it in Europe to make a network of micro factories that are mighty powerful? » he challenged, positioning Switzerland's traditional approach of being « little and innovative » as a competitive advantage for distributed inference infrastructure.